I always avoided family duties. Then my dad had a fall and everything changed

 But we will.
 I will.

-Megan Tan is a podcast host of the LAist Studios show "Snooze."
-To listen to the full episode of this story, go to the "Snooze" podcast on LAist.
+Megan Tan hosts the LAist Studios podcast "Snooze."
+To listen to the full podcast version of this story, go to the "Snooze" podcast on LAist.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.